xjtju/PinT/README.md

 ## Build

-The Makefile is very simple, you can easily adapt it to any Unix-like OS.
+* The Makefile is very simple, you can easily adapt it to any Unix-like OS.
-If using profiling, it is necessary to build PMLib firstly following [its website](https://github.com/avr-aics-riken/PMlib).
+* If using profiling, it is necessary to build PMLib firstly following [its website](https://github.com/avr-aics-riken/PMlib), and use the compile option ```-D _PMLIB_``` to activate it.
-Floating-point data type is DOUBLE, single precision is not supported, when compling Fortran code, it is recommended to set the default real type to 8 byte wide, if using gfortran, the option is -fdefault-real-8.
+* Floating-point data type is DOUBLE, single precision is not supported, when compling Fortran code, it is recommended to set the default real type to 8 byte wide, if using gfortran, the option is -fdefault-real-8.
+* HDF5 output is also supported, using the compile option ```-D _HDF5_``` to activate the function, and make sure the hdf5 library is already installed.
+* In order to easily compile PMLib and hdf5, the Makefile can also accept commond line parameters.
+  * for MPLib: ```$make _PMLIB_=1```
+  * for HDF5 : ```$make _HDF5_=1```

 ## Notice